Doridian/wsvpn/README.md

 # WSVPN

-VPN server and client that can talk over WebSocket
+VPN server and client that can talk over WebSocket or WebTransport

+## Potential use cases

+- Put VPN server behind reverse proxy, for added security and/or flexibility
+- Connect to VPN server from behind very restrictive firewalls as the traffic looks like normal HTTP(S) traffic
+- *Very advanced/niche: Connect to the internet from within your browser by writing your own VPN client!*

 ## Current features